 The road trip Trollstigen – Geiranger is officially one of the most beautiful routes through Norway.
 It is part of the 18 National Scenic Routes, called the Nasjonale Turistveger in Norwegian.
 These are the most beautiful roads in Norway.

 The route covers the entire Fylkesvei 63 highway and takes you along the way along the Trollstigen and Geirangerfjord, after which the route is also named.
 However, the route is a lot longer than the stretch of road between the two highlights.
-The route starts in Sogge Bru and runs for 104 kilometers to Langvatnet.
+The route starts in Sogge Bru and runs for 64 miles (104 kilometers) to Langvatnet.
 Along the way you will see the beauty and diversity of the Norwegian landscape, for example, the route goes past valleys, strawberry fields, fjords, mountains and various viewpoints.
 The highest point of the road is 1038 meters above sea level.
 To drive the entire route, you have to take the ferry between Linge and Eidsdal on the way.

 Construction of the route

 The entire route of the road trip Trollstigen – Geiranger has been shaped over the centuries.
 For example, there was a path between Åndalsnes and Valldal for centuries, on this route the construction of the Trollstigvegen was started in 1916.
 This is the road at the Trollstigen.
 In 1936 the new road over the Trollstigen (also called Trollstrap in Dutch) was opened.

 There has also been a connection between Stryn and Geiranger since 1889, which has been improved over the years and adapted to the increased and changed traffic.
 However, the route is still almost the same today.